K0Stek122/React/README.md

 6. more_components - Practice utilising components and CSS
 7. spread_operators - Passing parameters down the component hierarchy.
 8. states - Dynamically changing components.
+9. data-to-ui - Integrating javascript algorithms into React.
+Switching to the up-to-date version of React, introducing some more complexity.